SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#2174]) With the addition of the new Keyboard Sidebar Controls, the default behaviour of being able to immediately exit the menu by pressing a sidebar pad while in Keyboard View was removed.
 To accomodate users that still wish to be able to exit the menus immediately by pressing a sidebar pad, a new community feature toggle has been added (`Enable KB View Sidebar Menu Exit (EXIT)`) which will enable you to immediately exit the menu using the top left sidebar pad if you are in the `SETTINGS` or `SOUND` menu for `KEYBOARD VIEW`.

-#### 4.4.1.6 - Display Chord Keyboard Layout
+#### 4.4.1.6 - Display Chord Library Keyboard Layout

-- ([#2385]) Enables `CHORD` keyboard layout which displays chords on the pads.
+- ([#2385]) Enables `CHORD LIBRARY` keyboard layout which displays a library of chords on the pads.
 Accessible the same way as other instrument supporting keyboards `SELECT` + `KEYBOARD` to cycle through layouts while on `SYNTH, MIDI, CV`

 - Each column is a note (chormatic, all 12 notes), turning `◀︎▶︎` will move down or up the scale, lowering or raising your chords.
 Each pad is a different chord.
 So the first row is just roots, second is major triads, 3rd is minor triads, etc. `▼︎▲︎` scrolls up to more chords.

 - Holding a pad on a row and pressing in the `◀︎▶︎` and turning changes the voicing for all the chords on that row.

-- As the UI and implementation is still experimental, a community setting has to be activated to access the `CHORD` keyboard.
+- As the UI and implementation is still experimental, a community setting has to be activated to access the `CHORD LIBRARY` keyboard.
 See the [Community Features Menu](#5-community-features-menu-aka-runtime-settings) for more information.

 #### 4.4.2 - Scales